marilynpratt/RepData_PeerAssessment1/PA1_template.md

 ##  - attr(*, ".internal.selfref")=<externalptr>
 ```

-### 2. Make a panel plot containing a time series plot of the 5-minute interval and the average number of steps taken, averaged across all weekday days or weekend days.
+### 2. Make a panel plot containing a time series plot of the 5-minute intervals and the average number of steps taken, averaged across all weekday days or weekend days.

   a) Calculate the average number of steps for weekdays or weekend days